Aims and Scope

 Critical Language and Literary Studies

-(CLLS) welcomes original research articles that have a creative scholarly approach and adopt an interdisciplinary perspective toward subjects in world literatures, literary theory and criticism, Comparative studies, linguistics, and teaching foreign languages.
-The submitted articles will be assessed according to the following criteria: Literary submissions should adopt new tenets of literary theory and criticism in an educated and novel way in their analysis of literary texts, and submissions pertaining to teaching foreign languages should utilize technological approaches in their scholarly analysis.
+(CLLS) introduces interdisciplinary research as its core dialectics vis-á-vis investigating literature, linguistics, and teaching foreign languages.
+The journal welcomes original research articles that create a progressive interdisciplinary dialogue between subjects in world literatures, literary theory and criticism, Comparative studies, linguistics, and teaching foreign languages.
+The submitted articles, therefore, will be assessed according to the following criteria: Literary submissions should not only adopt but also expand new tenets of literary theory and criticism in an educated and novel way in their analysis of literary texts; and, submissions pertaining to linguistics and teaching foreign languages should utilize technological approaches in their scholarly analysis.

 Scope:

-In literary studies, CLLS investigates literary texts across interdisciplinary fronts.
+In literary studies, CLLS investigates literary texts as interdisciplinary fronts.
 To this end, the following approaches are particulary encouraged and prioritized:

 World literatures and,